-Although an associate degree is usually enough to get your foot in the door as a medical sonographer, most employers prefer candidates with bachelor’s degrees.
+Although an associate degree with college majors in Sonography or Medical Diagnostics is usually enough to get your foot in the door as a medical sonographer, most employers prefer candidates with bachelor’s degrees.
 The best degree programs for diagnostic medical sonography are accredited by the Commission on Accreditation of Allied Health Education Programs, or CAAHEP.

 While completing your bachelor’s degree in diagnostic medical sonography, you’ll complete various general education requirements before progressing to more technical subjects.
 For example, you’ll focus on courses related to human anatomy and physiology, medical terminology and laboratory equipment.
 A clinical component is also usually required, so you can expect to work under an experienced technician in a doctor’s office, imaging lab, hospital or other healthcare facilities as part of your training.